idehub/react-native-google-analytics-bridge/README.md

 **Important**: Calling this will also set the "current view" for other calls.
 So events tracked will be tagged as having occured on the current view, `Home` in this example.
 This means it is important to track navigation, especially if events can fire on different views.
 ### trackEvent(category, action, optionalValues = {})
 This method takes takes two required parameters, the event `category` and `action`.
-The `optionalValues` has two possible properties, label and value.
+The `optionalValues` has two possible properties, `label` and `value`.

-As the name implies, optionalValues can be left out, or can contain one or both properties.
+As the name implies, `optionalValues` can be left out, or can contain one or both properties.
 Whatever floats your boat.

 E. g. `GoogleAnalytics.trackEvent('testcategory', 'testaction');` or `GoogleAnalytics.trackEvent('testcategory', 'testaction', { label: "v1.0.3", value: 22 });`